Lentil

 Understanding the key chemical compounds helps explain why lentil pairs well with certain ingredients.

-Powerful antioxidants with anti-inflammatory properties that contribute to earthy, slightly astringent notes and health benefits
+Compounds contributing earthy, slightly astringent notes and potential health benefits

 Quick Tips